Sophia Loren: Continued success

-Loren appeared in fewer movies after becoming a mother.
+Loren appeared in fewer movies after becoming a mother in 1968.
 During the next decade, most of her roles were in Italian features.
 During the 1970s, she was paired with Richard Burton in the last De Sica-directed film, The Voyage (1974), and a remake of the film Brief Encounter (1974).
 The film had its premiere on US television on 12 November 1974 as part of the Hallmark Hall of Fame series on NBC.
 In 1976, she starred in The Cassandra Crossing.
 It fared extremely well internationally, and was a respectable box office success in the US market.
 She co-starred with Marcello Mastroianni again in Ettore Scola's A Special Day (1977).
 This movie was nominated for 11 international awards such as two Oscars (best actor in leading role, best foreign picture).
 It won a Golden Globe Award and a César Award for best foreign movie.
 Loren's performance was awarded with a David di Donatello Award, the seventh in her career.
-The movie was extremely well received by American reviewers and became a box office hit.
+The movie was extremely well received by American reviewers.

 Following this success, Loren starred in an American thriller Brass Target.
 This movie received mixed reviews, although it was moderately successful in the United States and internationally.
 In 1978, she won her fourth Golden Globe for "world film favorite".
 Other movies of this decade were Academy Award nominee Sunflower (1970), which was a critical success, and Arthur Hiller's Man of La Mancha (1972), which was a critical and commercial failure despite being nominated for several awards, including two Golden Globes.
-Peter O'Toole and James Coco were nominated for two NBR awards, in addition the NBR listed Man of La Mancha in its best ten pictures of 1972 list.In 1980, after the international success of the biography Sophia Loren: Living and Loving, Her Own Story by A. E. Hotchner, Loren portrayed herself and her mother in a made-for-television biopic adaptation of her autobiography, Sophia Loren: Her Own Story.
+Peter O'Toole and James Coco were nominated for two NBR awards, in addition the NBR listed Man of La Mancha in its best ten pictures of 1972 list.
+Loren headlined the action thriller Firepower (1979) co-starring James Coburn and O. J. Simpson, whom she had previously worked with on The Cassandra Crossing.

+In 1980, after the international success of the biography Sophia Loren: Living and Loving, Her Own Story by A. E. Hotchner, Loren portrayed herself and her mother in a made-for-television biographical film adaptation of her autobiography, Sophia Loren: Her Own Story.
 Ritza Brown and Chiara Ferrari each portrayed the younger Loren.
 In 1981, she became the first female celebrity to launch her own perfume, 'Sophia', and a brand of eyewear soon followed.